 - The shortlisted poet with the highest points in nomination will be awarded The Melbourne Convener’s Prize, regardless of their ability or availability to attend the final.
 This prize is only awarded in the case of a clear points winner.

 - The Final of the Melbourne Spoken Word Prize will take place on the first Friday of December or later if there are urgent or unavoidable circumstances.

 - The final will consist of twenty-five (25) poets performing in an order drawn at the same time as the wildcard draw.

 - Participating poets shall arrive before the advertised door-open time, otherwise, risk their spot being given to a poet on the reserve list at the Director’s discretion.

 - Poets should perform for no longer than three (3) minutes.
 A warning light will be provided at two minutes, 30 seconds (2:30) and at three (3) minutes.
-At three minutes, and one second (3:01), 25% will be deducted from the score.
-At three minutes and thirty-one seconds (3:31), 50% will be deducted from the score.
-At four (4) minutes, the performer’s microphone will be cut.
+There is a 10 second grace period, but after that, at three minutes, and eleven seconds (3:11), 2 points should be deducted from the score every ten seconds over.
+At four (4) minutes, the performer’s microphone will be cut at our discretion.

 - Poets must perform their own original work, with no props or costumes.